-- 1. The coronavirus that causes COVID-19 will remain a factor in academic year 2021-2022, within our campus communities, locally, across the Commonwealth of PA, throughout the United States and globally.
+- 1. The coronavirus that causes COVID-19 will remain a factor in academic year 2021-2022, within our campus communities, locally, across the Commonwealth of Pennsylvania, throughout the United States, and globally.
 Its pattern of spread may change, and new variants are expected to present, resulting in localized hotspots.
-Coronavirus will be present in our community and across the Commonwealth this summer, continuing throughout academic year 2021-2022.
+COVID-19 will be present in our community and across the Commonwealth throughout academic year 2021-2022.
 Thaddeus Stevens College serves residents of Pennsylvania only (with the exception of US veterans from across the country).
 The size and localization of a COVID-19 outbreak will be impacted by factors including vaccination rates, prevalence of virus variants, access to testing, effective contact tracing, and adherence to CDC and DOH guidelines, especially as they relate to Institutions of Higher Education.
 The College is committed to closely monitoring the spread of the virus, and adjusting its approach to operations based on fact and science. - 2.
 This plan prioritizes the health and safety of Thaddeus Stevens College of Technology students, staff and faculty.
 This plan assumes that all laboratories and shops will be fully open and in-person on campus.
-General Education courses will remain virtual at this time.
-The campus will remain closed to outside groups and events with exceptions to support the business operations of the college, including recruitment, advancement, and career services.
-All visitors must follow mitigation guidelines, including symptom screening, masking, and social distancing, regardless of vaccine status. - 3.
-Vaccines are strongly encouraged for students, faculty and staff of Thaddeus Stevens College for academic year 2021-2022.
-The college believes that a highly vaccinated campus is the best opportunity to return to a "normal" campus experience.
-This plan will include a focus on education, on-site vaccine clinics, and mitigation measures to limit the spread of coronavirus within the campus community, and maximize in-person learning for all students.
+General Education courses will be virtual for the fall 2021 semester, and will return to in-person learning for the spring 2022 semester.
+The campus will remain closed to outside groups and events with exceptions to support the business operations of the college, including recruitment, advancement, and career services as noted in this plan.
+All visitors must follow mitigation guidelines, including symptom screening, masking, and social distancing, regardless of vaccine status.
+Beginning spring 2022 semester, faculty and staff may invite groups of up to five (5) individuals, to visit their shops, labs, and classrooms in alignment with the above exceptions.
+Requests to host groups greater than 5 visitors should be presented to the Health & Safety team via email: info@stevenscollege.edu for consideration and approval at least one week prior to finalizing the visit.
+In addition to ensuring visitor compliance with the College's mitigation guidelines set in this Health & Safety plan and noted above, the instructor or staff member who is hosting the visit will complete a Visitor Contact Tracing Form, listing the name contact information for each individual in the group.
+Completed forms will be emailed to Health Services (meshey@stevenscollege.edu).
+In the event a positive case is identified in the class, lab, or shop, this form will be used for contact tracing.